bernardjhuang/gamerunnersnews/_posts/2015-2-1-8-ways-to-find-your-first-league-of-legends-students.md

 If you have any ideas on topics that you want to write, or have LoL articles that you want published - don't hesitate to reach out and contact us at [news@gamerunners.gg](mailto:news@gamerunners.gg?Subject=LoL%20Articles%20On%20GameRunners%20News).

-## 5. Answer LoL Questions Quora and Link To Your Coaching Profile
+## 5. Answer LoL Questions on Quora and Link To Your Coaching Profile

 <a href="http://www.quora.com/League-of-Legends">![Answer LoL Questions on Quora For Exposure to LoL Students](/images/content/get-lol-students-answer-lol-questions-on-quora.png)</a>